GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index-draft.md

 2. Add **http://localhost:3000** to the **Authorized redirect URIs**.

 **Note**: If the **redirectUri** value  has changed in the config file, you must add the new URI.

+TONI: Do a global check to remove unnecessary spaces (see above between "value" and "has").

 3. Add the following in the Scopes section:
     * analytics